euccastro/gambit-ffi-types/README.md

 See [`integration-test.scm`](https://github.com/euccastro/gambit-ffi-types/blob/master/integration-test.scm) (after the `; BEGIN TESTS` comment) for usage examples.

+### Custom lifecycle dependencies

+If some object `d` in your program depends logically on another object `r`, such that you don't want `r` to be reclaimed as long as you hold a reference to `d`, you can say [1]

+   (ffi-types#register-dependency! d r)

+and the library will take care of `r`'s lifecycle.

+Note that you don't need to do this for non-pointer fields in structures that you create using this library.
+Dependencies only need to be specified manually when they involve pointer fields, or objects not created with this library.

+#### Depending on arbitrary objects

+While any Scheme memory-allocated object will do fine as a dependent object (`d` above), some more work is required if you want `r` to be anything but an object obtained with this library.
+Imagine, for example, that C library `foo` has a function `get_foo()` that gives you a `struct foo` that you are required to clean up, when you're done with it, by calling `cleanup_foo`.
+You can use `struct foo` seamlessly with the objects you create yourself using `gambit-ffi-types`, like so:

+    (c-struct foo
+      (union bar)
+      (int baz))

+    (c-union bar
+      (unsigned-long ul)
+      (char c))

+    (define get_foo (c-lambda () foo "get_foo"))
+    (define cleanup_foo (c-lambda (foo) void "cleanup_foo"))

+    (define foo (get_foo))

+    (let ((refcount 0))
+       (ffi-types#register-root!
+          foo
+          (lambda ()
+            (set! refcount (+ refcount 1)))
+          (lambda ()
+            (set! refcount (- refcount 1))
+            (if (= refcount 0)
+              (cleanup_foo)))))

+    ; And now use foo just as if you had created it with gambit-ffi-types.

+    (define bar (foo-bar foo))
+    (bar-c-set! (foo-bar foo) #\x)

+    ; Forget foo.
+    (set! foo #f)
+    (##gc)

+    (bar-c bar)  ; -> #\x, not garbage or segfault

+    ; Forget bar; the foo object is now unreachable.
+    (set! bar #f)

+    (##gc)
+    (##gc)
+    ; cleanup_foo has been called.

+The following rules apply for lifecycle management of objects not created with this library:

+1. If you have registered `r` to depend on any object created with this library, then you can make any other object depend on `r`.

+2. Any object can be registered as a _root dependency_ if you register it with the following call.

+    (ffi-types#register-root! scheme-object incref-thunk! decref-thunk!)

+where
+- `scheme-object` is the object you want to be able to use as a.
+- `incred-thunk!` is a procedure with no arguments that will be called when a new dependency is registered on your object, and
+- `decref-thunk!` is a procedure with no arguments that will be called when a reference to your object has been cleared by the garbage collector.

+For the common case of a C object allocated through `___alloc_rc`, you can use the following shortcut:
+    (ffi-types#register-rc-root! object)

+And the object will be released when its refcount reaches 0.

 ## Implementation

 The challenge in this is to make child substructures keep the parent alive while they are reachable in Scheme.
-This is done by keeping an assoc list mapping the serial numbers (as in `object->serial-number`) of the dependent objects as 'keys' and the depended-upon objects as 'values'.
-The table is scanned on every garbage collection, and the entries for which the serial number is no longer in `##serial-number-to-object-table` are discarded.
+This is done by keeping a mapping with serial numbers (as in `object->serial-number`) of the dependent objects as the key, and as the value a list of pairs of thunks, each of which manages the lifecycle of one ultimately depended-upon object (i.e., a 'root').
+The table is scanned after every garbage collection, and the entries for which the serial number is no longer in `##serial-number-to-object-table` are discarded.
+Reference counting is used, instead of just keeping references to the roots, to prevent cycles of dependencies from causing leakage.
 See `ffi-types-lib.scm`.

+## Notes

+[1] In this and subsequent examples, you can omit the `ffi-types#` part if you `(include "ffi-types#.scm")`.